szwiep/py_SBeLT/paper/paper.md

 more details).
 After initialization, `pySBeLT` first constructs a bed of fixed particles of set_diam in both the downstream and cross-stream dimensions (one particle wide in the present build), and over a downstream domain length **'x_max'**.
 Bed surface particles of **'set_diam'** are then randomly placed at vertices between fixed bed particles until the **'pack_density'** is met.
 Vertices are defined by a contact point between two adjacent particles.
-The bed of surface particles is then separated into **'num_subregions"**, and at this point the forward simulations are ready to commence.
+The bed of surface particles is then separated into **'num_subregions'**, and at this point the forward simulations are ready to commence.

 Simulation iterations involve three steps: (1) the number of particle entrainment events per **'num_subregions'** are drawn from a Poisson pmf,